Resources

 The Cost of Living Allowance (COLA) is another government allotment provided to military members in specified areas, both CONUS (Continental U.S.) and OCONUS (overseas).

-The government provides CONUS COLA to help offset higher prices in the highest cost-of-living locations that exceed the average cost in the continental U.S. by seven percent or more.
+The government provides CONUS COLA to help offset higher prices when the overseas cost of living exceeds the average cost in the continental U.S. by seven percent or more.

 When applicable, COLA offers a cushion to help ease a service member's budget and maintain their standard of living.
-While it’s usually not enough to rework the numbers, it's best not to overlook it before analyzing finances and starting the house hunt.
+Take it into account when analyzing finances and starting the house hunt.

 Navigating BAH Fluctuations

-Finances need constant tending, and many military families completely rework their budgets every PCS move, largely due to BAH changes.
-That portion of the budget holds a lot of weight among active-duty military members.
+Due to BAH changes due to a PCS move, many military families completely rework their budgets every time they move, as that portion of the budget carries significant weight among active-duty military members.

 Housing, groceries, utilities, and commuting costs fluctuate from one duty station to the next.
-While some moves won’t change BAH more than a few dollars, other military moves, such as a PCS from Offutt AFB in Nebraska to Joint Base Pearl Harbor-Hickam in Hawaii, will rattle the numbers.
+While some moves won’t change BAH more than a few dollars, other military moves, such as a PCS from Offutt AFB in Nebraska to Joint Base Pearl Harbor-Hickam in Hawaii, will significantly change the numbers.

-Yes, the BAH adjusts to reflect the change in the cost of living, but that’s only part of the picture.
+Yes, the military housing allowance adjusts to reflect the change in the cost of living, but that’s only part of the picture.
 Say that a military member bought a home in SoCal when they received orders to MCAS Miramar.
 Then, they got orders to MCAS Cherry Point.
 The cost of living, along with the BAH, will drop.
 But their property in Southern California?
 The expenses stay the same.
-The solution?
-Sell or find a renter to move in and pay the mortgage.
+The solution is to sell the house or find a renter to move in and pay the mortgage.

-Sounds easy enough, and for many, it works perfectly.
+It sounds simple, and for many, it works perfectly.
 But what if the member can’t sell as intended or find a tenant to fill the property?
-They now have California expenses plus a North Carolina cost of living with only North Carolina BAH to keep everything afloat.
+They now have California expenses plus a North Carolina cost of living, with only North Carolina BAH to keep everything afloat.

-There’s no cut-and-dried answer to this situation.
-What’s best for some won’t be for others, but it deserves some consideration when looking at the budget, specifically whether a service member should buy or rent a home at each duty station.
+There’s no easy answer to this situation.
+What’s best for some won’t be for others, but it deserves consideration when looking at the budget, specifically whether a service member should buy or rent a home at each duty station.

 back to top